dAAAb/vTuber-Virtual-Production-Studio-Assets/README.md

 Move the cameras (via the Parent Object) and feel free to animate or extend the cameras to do even more things like add more scripts and functionality as needed.
 If the camera are designed to be moved as rigid body, make sure to put the rigid body, and pickup scripts on the parent object to maintain the camera heirchy.
 Arrange the cameras around your set by translating the cameras manually, and checking the camera preview object to see how it looks in frame.

 ## Pro-Tip:
 Because of the way the camera previews work, you should only move the Master Root of each camera.
 You can add an additional Parent object to the cameras if you like, and animate those for animated camera tracks.
+The switches use SetGameObjetActive to turn on and off the cameras.
+I diddnt use an array, and instead just use conditions and input to swap cams, because of uSharp (VRC SDK constraints) and kept the code as simple as possible.
+The code can be re-written, and of course extended to do many more things then just switch cameras. i.e. Zoom camera shake, change post porocessing lens.

 ## Camera Culling / Hiding Objects From Cameras
 If you would like to hide / show things in the camera output, you would setup layers and use camera culling with a "SeenByCamera" layer and "GreenScreen" culling layers for teh reflection probe not to reflect the greenscreens.